-(CNN) -- Here's a look at what you need to know about Northern Ireland.
+(CNN) -- Here's a look at Northern Ireland.
 For many years, Northern Ireland has been split over the question of whether it should remain part of Great Britain or become part of Ireland.

 Nationalists, who are mostly Catholic, would prefer to belong to a single, united Ireland.
 Most of its Protestants are determined to remain a part of the UK; they are called Unionists.